Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # To do (or not)

-- a decent PCB because all that shit could probably enter a Game Boy shell at certain point.
+- a decent PCB because all that shit would probably enter a regular Game Boy shell at certain point.
-- a decent schematic to cure my addiction to MS Paint.
+- a decent schematic to cure my addiction to MS Powerpoint.
+- a live analog recorder based on this project to interface with a Game Boy Camera sensor in real use with it's mapper connected.